-Applicants of projects located in Rural Counties may request the lower of (1) \$4 million in Ohio Housing Trust Fund (OHTF) resources or (2) the maximum amount based on the federally-mandated 2024 HOME per-unit maximum subsidy on Assisted Units per 24 C.F.R. §92.250(a) and CPD-15-003 or (3) the amount necessary to ensure financial viability of the proposed project over the 15-year Compliance Period.
+Applicants of projects located in rural counties may request the lower of (1) \$4 million in Ohio Housing Trust Fund (OHTF) resources or (2) the maximum amount based on the federally-mandated HOME perunit maximum subsidy at the time of application on Assisted Units per 24 C.F.R. §92.250(a) and CPD-15-003 or (3) the amount necessary to ensure financial viability of the proposed project over the 15-year Compliance Period.